Library Fact Sheets

-The 926th GP also supports the U.S. Air Force's first Remotely Piloted Aircraft wing, the 432nd WG/432nd AEW, equipped with more than 100 MQ-1 Predator and MQ-9 Reaper unmanned aircraft, in its mission to train pilots, sensor operators and other UAS crewmembers, and conduct combat surveillance and attack operations worldwide.
+The 926th WG also supports the U.S. Air Force's first Remotely Piloted Aircraft wing, the 432nd WG/432nd AEW, equipped with more than 100 MQ-1 Predator and MQ-9 Reaper unmanned aircraft, in its mission to train pilots, sensor operators and other unmanned aircraft systems crewmembers, and conduct combat surveillance and attack operations worldwide.

-The 926th GP consists of seven squadrons and two detachments across the nation:
+The 926th WG consists of two groups, 12 squadrons and one detachment across the nation:

 926th Aircraft Maintenance Squadron integrated into the 57th Maintenance Group at Nellis AFB

 926th Force Support Squadron at Nellis AFB

 On December 28, 1963 the 926th Troup Carrier Group was established at Naval Air Station Joint Reserve Base New Orleans, Louisiana, flying C-119 aircraft as part of a Tactical Air Command decision to organize all troop carrier forces, regular Air Force and Reserve, into wing-group-squadron configurations.
 In 1967, the unit designation was changed to the 926th Tactical Airlift Group, reflecting broader airlift capabilities to include transporting equipment and supplies for deployments worldwide.